haominhe/RegistrationForm/README.md

 This project requires both front end and back end.
 In the front end, I use HTML, JavaScript and CSS to build website structure and styling.
 In the back end, I use Rust for server computation and communication.

+### Get Program to Run:

+Run command 'cargo run' in the terminal (in the path: /RegistrationForm/backend)

 ### Example Screenshots:

 ./RegistrationForm/frontend/index.html